SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/authentication.md

 **The standard flow of authentication/identity:**

-* Try to authenticate without parameters I.e., rely on ”environment”, such as your current Windows login
+* Try to authenticate without parameters I.e., rely on "environment", such as your current Windows login
 * If this does not work, present a login dialog; then try to authenticate using this username and password If success, then we’re in, otherwise, retry a few times and then give up

 > [!NOTE]